anupamguptacal/cse332-p2-goldenaxe/src/p2/writeup/WriteUp.md

 ### BST vs. AVLTree ###
-Construct input files to NGramTester of your choosing to demonstrate that an AVL Tree is asymptotically better than a Binary Search Tree.
-To do this, we expect you to show a trend.
-You might consider fitting a curve to your results as well.
+Construct input files for BST and AVLTree to demonstrate that an AVL Tree is asymptotically better than a Binary Search Tree.
+To do this, we expect you to show trends.
+You might consider fitting a curve to your results.
 Explain your intuition on why your results are what they are.

 <pre>TODO</pre>